Turks in London

 Turks in London or London Turks refers to Turkish people who live in London, the capital city of the United Kingdom.
 The Turkish community in the United Kingdom is not evenly distributed across the country.
 As a result, the concentration of the Turks is almost all in Greater London.
-The Turks have created Turkish neighbourhoods mostly in North and North-East London however there are also Turkish communities in South London and the City of Westminster.
+Turkish neighbourhoods are largely in North London, however there are also Turkish communities in North East London and Central London.

 History

 Turks first began to land on English shores during the seventeenth century when they had been freed from galley slavery on Spanish ships by English pirates.
-Queen Elizabeth I wanted to cultivate good relations with the Ottomans as well as trying to resist the Spanish.
-Thus, the release of the galley slaves was an instrument of diplomacy.
-As a result, Murad III helped to divide the naval force intended for the Spanish Armada.
-This ultimately led to defeat which potentially saved England from coming under Spanish rule.
+Queen Elizabeth I wanted to cultivate good relations with the Ottomans, as well as trying to resist the Spanish.
+Therefore, the release of the galley slaves was an instrument of diplomacy.
+This resulted in Murad III helping to divide the naval force intended for the Spanish Armada.
+The Spanish armada was ultimately defeated, potentially in part due to this lack of support.

 In 1627 there were nearly 40 Muslims living in London.
 Although their precise origins cannot be distinguished, it was the Turkish Muslim culture which made a dramatic impression on English society during the seventeenth century with the introduction of coffee houses.
 The Turks in London worked as tailors, shoemakers, button makers and even solicitors.

 By the early 1650s, an English merchant who had been trading in the Ottoman Levant returned to London with a Turkish servant who introduced the making of Turkish coffee.
 By 1652 the first coffee house had opened in London and within a decade more than 80 establishments flourished in the city.

 In regards to modern migration, Turkish Cypriots began to migrate to London when Cyprus became a British Colony in 1878.
 Cypriots who arrived during this period were mainly from rural parts of Cyprus.
-However, it was during the early 1950s and early 1960s, when the Greek Cypriot nationalist military resistance organisation EOKA was fighting to unite the island of Cyprus with Greece (also referred to as Enosis), that immigration began to significantly increase due to the hostilities on the island this caused.
+However, it was during the early 1950s and early 1960s, when the Greek Cypriot nationalist military resistance organisation EOKA was fighting to unite the island of Cyprus with Greece (also referred to as Enosis), that immigration began to significantly increase due to the hostilities on the island.
 The inter-communal fighting and subsequent population exchanges culminated in the division of the island which was another significant reason for large numbers of Cypriot immigration.
 Many of the early immigrants, both men and women, worked in the clothing industry on arrival to London.
 It was estimated in 1979 that 60% of Cypriot women (both Turkish and Greek) worked in this industry, many of them doing piecework at home as well as working in factories.